Bases for upper cluster algebras and tropical points: Introduction

 \end{Thm} Theorem \ref{thm:generic_basis_existence} is a consequence of Theorem \ref{thm:tropical_finite_decomposition}.
 The latter result is a general criterion of independent interest, which states that if a collection of elements have well-behaved degrees under mutations, then they form a basis.

 We refer the reader to Section \ref{sec:results_proofs} ans Section \ref{sec:Other-applications-and} for more precise statements, generalization and more details.
-Notice that our results apply to (almost) all well-known cluster algebras arising from representation theory or higher Teichm\"uller theory, such as unipotent cells \cite{GeissLeclercSchroeer10}, quantum affine algebras \cite{HernandezLeclerc09}, double Bruhat cells \cite{BerensteinFominZelevinsky05}, iterated Ore extensions \cite{GY13}, equivariant perverse coherent sheaves over affine Grassmannians \cite{cautis2019cluster}, skein algebras over triangulated surfaces \cite{FockGoncharov06a}\cite{FominShapiroThurston08}, and $G$-local systems on surfaces \cite{Goncharov2019localsystem}.
+Our results apply to (almost) all well-known cluster algebras arising from representation theory or higher Teichm\"uller theory, see Remark \ref{rem:injective_reachable_assumption}.
+Note that a change of coefficients will be needed for punctured surfaces, see Remark \ref{rem:full_rank_assumption}.

 In particular, we obtain the existence of the generic basis with high generality, covering all previously known cases such as \cite{GeissLeclercSchroeer10b}.
-This result will be used by an upcoming work \cite{GLSsurface} for studying generic bases of cluster algebras arising from unpunctured surfaces.
+This result will be used by an upcoming work \cite{GLSsurface} for studying generic bases of cluster algebras arising from surfaces.